Punch tools are very useful in the world of DIY and craft projects. From punching holes in paper to creating custom notepads or decorative tags.

 5. Bell Punch

-This produces an outline shape that corresponds with the size and shape of the hole being made.
-The cap must be opened or cut off afterward so that its inside surface doesn’t touch or cover up any part of the hole-cutting process.
+Afterward, the cap must be opened or cut off so that its inside surface doesn’t touch or cover any part of the hole-cutting process.

 Another example is an automatic punch machine.
 These devices are usually integrated into production lines.
-Also, movable die sets allow them to make several different sizes simultaneously.
-For example, they could make 3/8 and 1/2 circles at once without swapping out dies.

 6. Dot Punch